Bacoor: Spanish colonization era

-American period
+American invasion era

 With the Philippine declaration of independence from Spain on June 12, 1898, hostilities reignited in Cavite and Bacoor was designated as the first capital of Emilio Aguinaldo's revolutionary government until it was transferred to Malolos, Bulacan in August 1898, a month before the convening of the Malolos Congress.

 The Zapote Bridge became the site once again of another battle on June 13, 1899, this time between Philippine and American troops.
 An American force of 1,200 men supported by naval gunfire from the American squadron in Manila Bay crushed a 5,000-strong Filipino force led by General Pío del Pilar.
 Zapote Bridge's special place in Philippine history is depicted today in Bacoor's city seal.

+On October 15, 1903, the Philippine Commission enacted Act No. 947, merging Bacoor and Perez-Dasmariñas with Imus.
+Bacoor was reconstituted as an independent municipality on October 24, 1906 by virtue of Act No. 1551, thus separating it from Imus.

-Japanese occupation
+Japanese occupation era

 During World War II, in 1942, Japanese occupation forces entered Bacoor and other towns of Cavite province.
 From May 7, 1942, to August 15, 1945, many Caviteños joined the Cavite Guerrilla Unit (CGU), a recognized guerrilla group headed by Colonel Mariano Castañeda.

 This group would eventually become the Filipino-American Cavite Guerrilla Forces (FACGF).
 Colonel Francisco Guerrero and the FACGF's 2nd Infantry Regiment was put in charge of Japanese resistance in Bacoor.

 The FAGCF, together with Filipino soldiers under the 4th, and 42nd Infantry Division of the Philippine Commonwealth Army liberated and recaptured Bacoor and 4th Constabulary Regiment of the Philippine Constabulary was defeated the Japanese Imperial Army forces from January 1, to August 15, 1945, during the Allied liberation of the Philippines.

-Post-war
+Philippine independence

+In 1972, Bacoor became a center of commemoration for the centennial of the martyrdom of the Gomburza and its beloved parish priest Padre Mariano Gomes.
+The celebrations were headed by Mayor Pablo Gomez Sarino, a relative of Fr.
+Gomes, which included the turnover of a historical marker to the town of Bacoor.

 On June 21, 1988, Mayor Angelito Miranda was assassinated in front of a hospital in Las Piñas by two gunmen, which the police claimed to be from a notorious drug syndicate.